QCD thermalization: Ab initio approaches and interdisciplinary connections: Signatures of non-equilibrium QCD

 \section{Signatures of non-equilibrium QCD}

 The experimental heavy-ion collision programs at BNL and CERN, combined with advances in theory and empirically motivated models have, over the last couple of decades, greatly advanced our understanding of deconfined QCD matter.
-The successful multi-observable data-to-model comparisons provide ample evidence that a new phase of matter is created with the thermodynamic properties predicted by lattice QCD~\cite{Ding:2016qdj,Andronic:2017pug,Gardim:2019xjs,Bellwied:2019pxh,Bazavov:2019lgz,Bernhard:2019bmu,Pang:2016vdc}.
-While thermodynamic features of QCD can possibly also be extracted from neutron star physics---a spectacular recent example being the gravitational radiation pattern of neutron star mergers~\cite{Weih:2019xvw}---heavy-ion collisions are likely the only place in the universe where the \emph{non-equilibrium} many-body properties of QCD can be explored.
+Successful multi-observable data-to-model comparisons have provided ample evidence that a new phase of matter is created with the thermodynamic properties predicted by lattice QCD~\cite{Ding:2016qdj,Andronic:2017pug,Gardim:2019xjs,Bellwied:2019pxh,Bazavov:2019lgz,Bernhard:2019bmu,Pang:2016vdc}.
+While thermodynamic features of QCD can also possibly be extracted from neutron star physics, with a spectacular recent example being the gravitational radiation pattern of neutron star mergers~\cite{Weih:2019xvw}, heavy-ion collisions are likely the only place in the Universe where the \emph{non-equilibrium} many-body properties of QCD can be explored.

-We will not discuss here signatures of high parton density matter in the hadron wavefunctions that have been discussed elsewhere~\cite{Blaizot:2016qgz}.
+We will not discuss here signatures of high parton density matter in the hadron wavefunctions that were discussed elsewhere~\cite{Blaizot:2016qgz}.
 Uncovering definitive evidence for and systematic study of gluon saturation is a major goal of the Electron-Ion Collider (EIC)~\cite{Accardi:2012qut,Aschenauer:2017jsk}.
 We note that diffractive and exclusive signatures of gluon saturation at the EIC are especially promising~\cite{Mantysaari:2019hkq,Mantysaari:2017slo}.

 Our focus here will be on quark-gluon matter formed after the collision.
 In the high parton density framework of the CGC EFT, the Glasma matter at the earliest times is most sensitive to the physics of gluon saturation.
 Indeed, if the contributions of the initial state can be isolated from that of the final state, heavy-ion collisions could present definitive evidence for gluon saturation.